56quarters/tunic/doc/source/usage.rst

 ------------------------

-The :class:`tunic.install.HttpArtifactInstallation` class is used to install a single local file (Go binary, Java JAR or WAR) on a remote server after downloading it from an HTTP or HTTPS URL.
+The :class:`tunic.install.HttpArtifactInstallation` class is used to install a single file (Go binary, Java JAR or WAR) on a remote server after downloading it from an HTTP or HTTPS URL.
 Optionally the artifact can be renamed when it is installed on the remote server.